marco-msg-ferrari/web-base/README.md

 #web-base

 #What?
-Web-Base is a little project that try to provide a basic php enviroment for developers.
+Web-Base is a little project that tries to provide a basic PHP enviroment for developers.

-It uses varius tecnologies:
+It uses various technologies:
 - [Vagrant](https://www.vagrantup.com/)
 - [Ansible](http://www.ansible.com/)
 - [VirtualBox](https://www.virtualbox.org/)